hritikpatidar/React-JavaScript-interview-questions/README.md

 ```
 Your app will be running at http://localhost:5173 by default.

-## ⚡ React Project Installation (Using Next.js – Recommended for Production)
+## Question : React Project Installation Using Next.js Recommended for Production

 Follow these steps to create a React project with **Next.js**, a powerful React framework with built-in routing, SSR, and more.